bluepeach1121/bluepeach1121.github.io/_posts/2026-08-29-Diffusion-Language-Models-and-inference.md

 O(Bh_q q S)\simeq O(Bh_q S)
 $$

 > A fused kernel e.g. [FlashAttention, Tri Dao](https://arxiv.org/abs/2205.14135) avoids computing the full attention matrix in one chunk.
 Instead it processes it in tiles.
-But for simplicity sake, we'd stick to unfused attention.
+But for simplicity, we'd stick to unfused attention.

 ## Vanilla diffusion decoding